This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Finally, add the blanched green beans and bacon to the saute pan.
 Now, the best part is putting everything together.
 Season with salt and pepper to your liking, and toss to coat.
 Cook for just a few minutes, until everything is hot.

 There you go – stir fried green beans with bacon and garlic!
-(Or should I say, viola?
+(Or should I say, voila?
 It seems particularly appropriate for French green beans.)

 As you can see, the whole process for this fresh green bean recipe is super easy.
 It’s pretty hard to mess it up!
 Even though there are multiple steps, they are all straight-forward.
 And, the whole dish is ready in under 30 minutes.